tanzui/ots/intl.en-US/SDK Reference/PHP SDK/Multi-row operations.md

  **Result format description**

--   [API description](../../../../intl.en-US/API Reference/Operations/OperationsSummary.md#) \(This section describes scenarios where processing all rows fails or processing partial rows fails.
+-    [BatchWriteRow](../../../../intl.en-US/API Reference/Operations/BatchWriteRow.md#)\(This section describes scenarios where processing all rows fails or processing partial rows fails.
 Make sure that you have read this section.\)
 -   The tables parameter is organized in the unit of tables.
 The tables correspond to requests one by one.
     -   table\_name: the name of the table.
     -   is\_ok: indicates whether the row operation is successful.
 A value of true indicates that the row is written.
 In this case, error is invalid.
 A value of false indicates that the row fails to be written.